 The sentences used are: ‘Apple invented iOS.’ and ‘Google bought Android.’

-The sentences used are: ‘Apple invented iOS.’ and ‘Apple a day keeps you healthy.’
+The sentences used are: ‘Apple invented iOS.’ and ‘Apple a day keeps you healthy, as shown in an iOS application.’

 The results from the above tests prove that we have a long way to go for coming up with models that can do an acceptable job.

-It then compares the sentence level vectors of the two sentences by using the cosine similarity method to come up with the similarity number.
+It then compares the sentence level vectors of the two sentences by using the cosine similarity method to come up with the similarity %.

 Cosine in sentence similarity

 Recent developments in Deep Learning have shown promise that semantic similarity at a sentence level can be solved with better accuracy using recurrent and recursive neural networks.
 This will be the subject of discussion in a future post.

-At Engati, we have some of the best in the industry at our office who can help you learn more about NLP, machine learning or the chatbot technology.
+At Engati, we have some of the best in the industry at our office who can help you learn more about NLP, machine learning or chatbot technology.
 Our expertise will better help you understand the technology and make use of it at work.

 Businesses can build their own chatbot for free and can upgrade as per their need and requirement.
-Engati comes with more than 54 international languages, businesses can select their preferred language.
+Engati comes with 50+ languages, and businesses can select their preferred language.
 Therefore, get started with chatbot technology.
-In fact, start at the earliest because the chatbot only gets better with time because it becomes mature with more data.
+In fact, begin at the earliest because the chatbot only gets better with time because it becomes mature with more data.